mitchgavan/mitchgavan.github.io/_posts/2019-02-22-react-serverless-shop.md

 }
 {% endhighlight %}

 Now we need to add the checkout form to our app.
-So back in our `App.js` we need to add the following where the rest of our imports are, add the following:
+So back in our `App.js` we need to add the following to where the rest of our imports are located:

 {% highlight js %}
 import { Elements, StripeProvider } from 'react-stripe-elements';